Limado/translator/README.md

 # translator
-A tiny library to make your own personalized client side translations.
+A tiny class to make your own personalized client side translations.
 # Translator

 Translator is tiny library to make your own personalized client side translations.